|Course Length:||1 Year Full-Time, 2-3 Years Part-Time|

 |Location:||Edge Hill University|

 The MSc in Psychology is a conversion programme and as such provides graduates in disciplines other than psychology with the opportunity to obtain the Graduate Basis for Chartered membership (GBC) with the British Psychological Society (BPS).

-GBC allows you to pursue postgraduate training in applied areas of psychology associated with the Societies’ Divisions (e.g. Educational, Clinical Psychology etc).
+GBC allows you to pursue postgraduate training in applied areas of psychology associated with the Societies’ Divisions (such as educational and clinical psychology).
 GBC is the first step toward gaining status as a Chartered Psychologist.

 What will I study?